gemfarmer/realize-change/README.md

 1. Switch sorting on results page.
 Reverse order of object sent to dom.
 Limit number of goals to display
-2. Add error on pages when user tries to enter restricted page
-3. Comment out recursive aspect to randomize feature.
+2. Add error on pages when user tries to enter restricted page DONE 3.
+Comment out recursive aspect to randomize feature.
 4. Gut and seed database
 5. Add padding to bottom, sides(when small)
 6. Change text on front page.